What you need

 Wherever you see

 assistant-id (HTML attribute) or assistantId (JavaScript prop), pass the ID of the Study you want participants to take.
-The two terms are interchangeable in this widget.Install
+The two terms are interchangeable in this widget.Quickstart

 The package is published as@userintuition-ai/web.